rosemutai/enumerables-project/README.md

 ### Setup

 Install Ruby
-Go to github and find the repository morse-code
-Click on code and copy then go to your gitbash cli on your computer Clone this repository to your desired folder
+Go to github and find the repository enumerables-project Click on code and copy then go to your gitbash cli on your computer Clone this repository to your desired folder

 <!--